Philip DeFranco: 2006–2011: Early years and building an audience

 On September 15, 2006, DeFranco created his YouTube account during his finals at East Carolina University, originally registered as "sxephil", in which he talks about "newsie type stuff, and things that matter to [him] today."
 DeFranco has cited his early influences as Ze Frank, Dane Cook, and the Vlogbrothers.
 Early on, he began calling his news-centered videos The Philip DeFranco Show.

 Before the YouTube partner program was available, he asked for donations from his viewers after claiming to have run out of money, and selling everything except his Mac, camera, and clothes, and overdrawing his bank account so he could spend a night in a hotel as he found it too scary sleeping in a car in Brooklyn.

 In August 2007, DeFranco conducted an experiment by uploading a video titled "Big Boobs and You".
 The video's thumbnail image was what the title described, except that the image only flashed for a split second.
 The rest of the video's content was DeFranco talking.
 It quickly became his most successful video at the time, with 1.8 million views.
 From then on he changed his content to sex, gossip, and news.
-In 2012, YouTube redesigned their website, as videos with cleavage thumbnails attracted many clicks but were abandoned instead of being watched.

 An online viewer census from September 2007 showed that one-third of his viewers were 16- and 17-year-old girls.
 DeFranco used his large audience to win a Spore Creature Creator game promotion competition, and in doing so beat celebrities such as Stan Lee, Katy Perry, and Elijah Wood.
 The winner's prize was to choose which charity would receive a donation of $15,000.
 He chose the PKD Foundation, an organization dedicated to fighting polycystic kidney disease (PKD), which he attributed to his family's history with the condition.
 DeFranco's large online audience also enabled him to win Wireds Sexiest Geek of 2008 competition, a reader-voted contest.
 DeFranco entered the 2010s having his "sxephil" channel as the fifth-most subscribed on the platform.